Craig Xen

-Craig J. Gordwin (born October 24, 1994), known professionally as Craig Xen, is an American rapper, best known for his collaborations with XXXTentacion and hip hop collective Members Only.
+Craig J. Gordwin (born October 24, 1994), known professionally as Craig Xen, is an American rapper.
+He is best known for his collaborations with XXXTentacion and hip hop collective Members Only.
+He retired from the music industry in 2020.
+He returned in 2024 with the release of the singles "lost without u" and "Back For You".

 Early life

 Gordwin was born on October 24, 1994, in Houston, Texas.
 He was raised Catholic and frequented a Catholic school until 6th grade.
 In an interview with Adam22 in February 2016, he stated that he was raised by his mother while his father spent time in jail and that he started rapping when he was 6 years old with his cousin.
-He grew up listening to Screwed Up Click, Green Day, Linkin Park, Eminem and Lil B, the last one being one of his biggest musical inspiration.
-The last name in his stage name, Xen (formerly Zen) came from the time he was in high school when Xen was interested by spirituality, used hallucinogens and practised meditation.
+He grew up listening to Screwed Up Click, Green Day, Linkin Park, Eminem and Lil B, with Lil B being one of his biggest musical inspirations.
+He has stated that the last name in his stage name, Xen (formerly Zen) came from when he was in high school and was interested by spirituality, used hallucinogens and practiced meditation.

 Career

-Craig Xen released his first song, "H.D.A.B.", in April 2013 on SoundCloud featuring his cousin Kay Rillo.
-In 2015, before joining Members Only, he was a member of the Schemaposse collective, which included rappers JGRXXN, Lil Peep and Ghostemane, until their dissolution.
+Due to not being able to find employment and not wanting to be a drug dealer, Craig Xen released his first song, "H.D.A.B.", in April 2013 on SoundCloud featuring his cousin Kay Rillo.

+Xen then moved to Los Angeles, California to further his career.
+In 2015, before joining Members Only, he was a member of the Schemaposse collective, which included rappers JGRXXN, Lil Peep and Ghostemane, before being kicked out of the group until their dissolution due to personal conflicts regarding the group's heavy drug use and others in the group encouraging Lil Peep's continued addictions.
 In February 2016, he released the song "Good Fellas" featuring Pouya and Shakewell.